iwotastic/IwotasticsCompassMod/README.md

 # Changelog

+## v1.3.0
+- Implemented the ability to change the X and Y position of the compass through the config.
+- Removed the clock adjustment.

 ## v1.2.0
 - Rebuilt and tested compatibility with Lethal Company version 47.
 - Adjusted position of compass and clock, so that they don't overlap anymore (suggested by theradiostar42 in the Unofficial Lethal Company Discord server).